Murad V: Ali Suavi incident

 On 20 May 1878, an attempt was made to liberate Murad from the Çırağan Palace and restore him to the throne.
 Murad's brothers, Şehzade Ahmed Kemaleddin and Şehzade Selim Süleyman, and sisters, Fatma Sultan and Seniha Sultan, and her husband Mahmud Celaleddin Pasha were involved in the plot.
-They all wanted to see the former Sultan on the throne.
-During the incident Ali Suavi, the radical political opponent of Abdul Hamid's authoritarian regime stormed the palace with a band of armed refugees from the recent Russo-Turkish War (1877–1878).
-Ottoman battleship Mesudiye was anchored offshore the palace to take Murad, and to announce his accession.
-However, he did not reach the battleship, Ali Suavi's men were unable to overcome the fierce resistance of the Beşiktaş police prefect, Hacı Hasan Pasha.
+They all wanted to see Murad regain the throne.
+During the incident, Ali Suavi, a radical political opponent of Abdul Hamid's authoritarian regime, stormed the palace with a band of armed refugees from the recent Russo-Turkish War.
+The Ottoman battleship Mesudiye was anchored offshore the palace to take Murad and announce his accession.
+But he did not reach the ship, and Ali Suavi's men were unable to overcome the Beşiktaş police prefect Hacı Hasan Pasha's fierce resistance.
 The plot failed, and Ali Suavi and most of his men were killed.
+According to "İngiliz" ("English") Said Pasha, moments before his death, Ali Suavi took Murad's arm and said to him, "O our Lord, come, deliver us from the Muscovites." ("Aman efendimiz, gel bizi Moskoflardan ḫalâṣ et.")
 In the aftermath, security at the Çırağan Palace was tightened.

 Life in confinement

 His mental faculties restored, Murad lived out a far more benign existence than that attributed to him by the Western press.
-Reports through the years claimed that the former Sultan languished in prison, or escaped and was hiding, or lectured his brother on the Armenian troubles.
+Reports through the years claimed that he languished in prison, or escaped and was hiding, or lectured his brother on the Armenian troubles.

 After his mother's death in 1889, Murad focused all his love and attention on his children.
-Selaheddin became his companion in grief, and the two of them passed long hours together reminiscing about bygone days as well as speculating on the future.
-For some time father and son took an interest in the Mesnevi, spending hours reciting verses from that work and taking great pleasure in doing so.
+Selaheddin became his companion in grief, and the two of them passed long hours together reminiscing and speculating about the future.
+For a time, they took an interest in the Mesnevi, taking great pleasure in reciting verses from it.

 Death and legacy

 At length, suffering from diabetes, Murad died at the Çırağan Palace on 29 August 1904.
 While his senior consort Mevhibe Kadın and his son Selahaddin reported that Murad was willing to be buried in the mausoleum of Yahya Efendi, Abdul Hamid did not approve of it.
 The next day, Murad's funeral was carried out without announcement and ceremony.
-His body was washed and shrouded in the Topkapı Palace, and was then taken to the Hidayet Mosque in Bahçekapı.
-After the funeral procession was held, he was buried next to his mother Şevkefza in the New Mosque, Istanbul.
+His body was washed and shrouded in the Topkapı Palace and then taken to the Hidayet Mosque in Bahçekapı.
+After the funeral procession, he was buried next to his mother, Şevkefza, in the New Mosque, Istanbul.

 An important primary source about his life comes from the memoirs of one of his consorts, Filizten Hanım, written in the 1930s.

 Personality

-Murad had learned both French and Arabic.
+Murad learned both French and Arabic.
 He ordered and read books and magazines from France and was influenced by French culture.
 He played the piano and composed Western-style music.
 He was a liberal.